Bachelor of Arts (BA)

 The following links take you to Creative Writing program details in the Okanagan Academic Calendar, a comprehensive guide to all programs, courses, services, and academic policies at The University of British Columbia:

-Prospective Majors in Creative Writing can declare a major at the end of first year. to declare your major, contact either of the Creative Writing advisors Michael V. Smith or Matt Rader to set up an appointment.
+Prospective Majors in Creative Writing can declare a major at the end of first year. to declare your major, contact the Creative Writing Program Coordinator Matt Rader to set up an appointment.

 Refer to the Academic Calendar for required courses to major or minor in Creative Writing.

-Students apply for a major or minor at the end of their first year, provided they have a combined average of 70% (B-) in 6 credits of 100-level Creative Writing courss and 3 credits of 100-level English.
+Students are encouraged to apply for a major or minor in Creative Writing at the end of their first year, provided they have a combined average of 70% (B-) in 6 credits of 100-level Creative Writing courses and 3 credits of 100-level English.
 Refer to the Academic Calendar for required courses to major or minor in Creative Writing.

 Review the First-Year English Requirements.